JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 }
 ```

-The Kotlin Multiplatform Gradle plugin automatically adds a dependency to the platform-specific (iOS and Android) parts
+The Kotlin Multiplatform Gradle plugin automatically adds a dependency on the platform-specific (iOS and Android) artifacts
 of `kotlinx.coroutines`.

 ### kotlinx.serialization

 To use the `kotlinx.serialization` library, set up a corresponding Gradle plugin.
-To do that, add the following line to the existing `plugins {}` block at the very beginning of the `shared/build.gradle.kts` file:
+To do that, add the following line to the existing `plugins {}` block at the very beginning of the `sharedLogic/build.gradle.kts` file:

 ```kotlin
 plugins {